SweJorgen/SCCMdocs/sccm/core/clients/deploy/about-client-settings.md

 Choose **Yes** to let users of Software Center exclude their computer from any configured power management settings.

+### Allow Network wake-up

+Enable this client setting configures the Network Adapter in the client computer for wake on LAN, under properties of the network adapter.

 ### Enable wake-up proxy

 Specify **Yes** to supplement the site’s Wake On LAN setting, when it's configured for unicast packets.